FAQs

 The first session is about getting to know you (or your child) and your goals.
 I’ll ask about your history, what’s bringing you to therapy, and what you’d like to see change.
 It’s also a chance for you to ask me questions and see if I feel like the right fit.

 Yes.
-I offer both in-person sessions at my office in Austin, TX (Northwest Hills), and secure telehealth sessions for clients across Texas.
+I offer both in-person sessions at my office in Austin, TX (Northwest Hills), and secure telehealth sessions for clients across Texas and California.

 That’s completely okay.
 Many people feel uncertain about starting therapy.
 I offer a free brief consultation call so you can ask questions, get a feel for my style, and decide if this is a good fit for you.